 Background and Scope of the Project

-In late 2018, the Center for International and Regional Studies (CIRS) at Georgetown University’s Qatar campus is launching a multi-year research initiative to study Russia’s increasingly proactive and consequential strategic involvement in the Middle East region.
+In late 2018, the Center for International and Regional Studies (CIRS) at Georgetown University’s Qatar campus launched a multi-year research initiative to study Russia’s increasingly proactive and consequential strategic involvement in the Middle East region.
 While diplomatic, economic, and military relations between Russia and the Middle East have considerable historical roots, Russia’s current, deepening strategic engagement with the region, particularly since the eruption of the Syrian civil war in 2011, appear to signify more fundamental shifts in global and regional realignments.
 The causes and consequences of these broader realignments for regional and domestic actors, along with the modalities through which Russia’s multi-faceted engagement with the Middle East take place, form the focus of CIRS’s research initiative.

 Russian – and previously Soviet – involvement with the Middle East is, of course, not new.
 In fact, the Soviet Union regarded the Middle East as one of the most important regions insofar as its national interests and security were concerned.
 The significance of the Middle East to the Soviet leadership had to do with the shared boundaries; ethnic, religious, and linguistic affinities between Middle Eastern and many Soviet populations; the massive resources and shipping lanes that pass through the Middle East; and the Cold War competition with the Americans over a strategically located region.
 The Soviet Union also supported Arab nationalist movements in countries such as Egypt, Syria, Southern Yemen, and Libya and took a pro-Palestine stance towards the Arab-Israeli conflict.